The PPCS agent, dynamic C# code generation and the state of MCP

 - ExecuteFetch - for querying Dataverse using FetchXml.

-Good thing it was a pre-recorded video that could be sped up, for the process of creating the events and speakers was painfully slow - it took almost eight minutes to create everything, and Claude Desktop was getting more and more sluggish as it went along, eventually almost grinding to a complete halt.
+Good thing it was a pre-recorded video that could be sped up, for the process of creating the events and speakers was painfully slow - it took almost eight minutes in total, and Claude Desktop was getting more and more sluggish as it went along, eventually almost grinding to a complete halt.
 Apparently, the really simple process of enumerating ~20 events and ~40 speakers and adding them to Dataverse in a loop, one at a time, using an MCP tool is real hard work for Claude.
 Why is that?

 So, I hooked up the new and improved MCP Server to Claude and the results were actually quite amazing!
 Instead of 8 minutes, it took only 41 seconds to add all events and speakers: